 Nice to see you here!
-I’m Cat Knarr, religion writer, bookworm, and creative storyteller.
+I’m Cat Knarr, race and religion writer, bookworm, and novelist.
 I write for publications like Christianity Today, the Huffington Post, RELEVANT, and the Covenant Companion.
 Right now I’m working on a YA sci-fi novel with Jamie Nunn.

 Where I Studied

 I graduated summa cum laude from the University of Missouri School of Journalism.
 While there, I also studied Religious Studies and International Studies with an emphasis in Peace Studies.